DynamoDS/DynamoPrimer/02_Hello-Dynamo/2-3_the_workspace.md

 ![Hello Mouse](images/2-3/04-HelloMouse.png)

 >1.
-Right Click on the Workspace
+Right Click on the Workspace.
-2. Right Click on a Node
+2. Right Click on a Node.
-3. Right Click on a Note
+3. Right Click on a Note.

 Here's a table of mouse interactions per Preview: